 This is the floor where the Guinness restaurants are!
 The first option is Brewer’s Dining Hall, which has a lot of Guinness-inspired dishes and other foods that are traditional to Ireland.
 This is a more laid-back option with an open kitchen.

 The next option is the 1837 Bar & Brasserie, which has both small dishes and bigger entree options.
-There’s also platters that you could get to split between yourself and some buddies.
+There are also platters that you could get to split between yourself and some buddies.

 Lastly, Arthur’s Bar is also on this floor.
 This is your traditional Irish pub with small snacks to go with Guinness.
 Sometimes there’s even live Irish music in the bar which only adds to the awesome atmosphere!